evaristocolomby/ReactAssignment/README.md

 ## How to use
 To run this project make sure you have NPM installed.

-This app uses React, NPM and Webpack.
+This app uses React, NPM, Build and Webpack.

 Make sure you have all the components from the package.json file correctly configured in this directory